 The hair supplement industry is expected to boom over the next 10 years, reaching a predicted value of $2.86 billion in 2031.
 It’s estimated that 58% of adults in the US and 38% in the UK take dietary supplements.
 But while mineral supplements and vitamins for hair growth are an increasingly popular choice of hair loss remedy, there’s actually very little evidence they work.
+In some cases, taking excessive vitamins, like Vitamin A can actually make hair loss worse.

 We’ve analysed 30 major reputable research studies into the relationship between hair and nutritional supplements to establish whether vitamin supplements can actually help with hair loss.